KatiyarManish/Insurance-Strapi-React/README.md

 - redirect to dashbaord using useNavigate hook
 - handle login and logout functionality via state
 - after regsiter. state is persisted so after page refresh, user will be logged in

-\*\*
-login functionality
-user can't move to other login and logout route if logged in gmail auth build user already exist error - register invalid credentails - login
+- user can't move to other login and logout route if logged in - handled through useEffect

-\*\*
+- login functionality done
+- user already exist error - register
+- invalid credentails - login

+gmail auth build